DIY Bar Cart with Wine Fridge Built with Pipe (Steps to Build Your Own)

 Steps to Assemble the Beverage Cart

-As with any Kee Klamp project, exact order on how you assemble your project is entirely up to you.
+As with any Kee Klamp project, the exact order of how you assemble your project is entirely up to you.
 However, with that said, we have listed detailed steps and diagrams below for assembling the beverage cart.

 - We recommend assembling the table legs first and then adding the shelf supports after that.
 Since the 90 Degree Side Outlet Tee does not have any interior walls for the pipe to "butt up" against, sliding the fittings onto the vertical pipe first will allow the horizontal pipes (used to create the shelf support) to "butt up" against this pipe.
 Following the diagram in Step 1 one, slide the 90 Degree Side Outlet Fitting onto the pipe used for the beverage cart legs.
 Then tighten down the set screw on the fitting to secure it to the pipe.
 You will do this for four of the six legs.
 Be sure to set the same height for each of the fittings (marking the fittings higher on two of the legs and lower on the other two legs).